Friedmann–Lemaître–Robertson–Walker metric

-The Friedmann–Lemaître–Robertson–Walker metric (FLRW; /ˈfriːdmən ləˈmɛtrə.../) is a metric that describes a homogeneous, isotropic, expanding (or otherwise, contracting) universe that is path-connected, but not necessarily simply connected.
+The Friedmann–Lemaître–Robertson–Walker metric (FLRW; /ˈfriːdmən ləˈmɛtrə.../) is a metric that describes a homogeneous, isotropic, expanding (or otherwise, contracting, oscillating or constant) universe that is path-connected, but not necessarily simply connected.
 The general form of the metric follows from the geometric properties of homogeneity and isotropy.
 Depending on geographical or historical preferences, the set of the four scientists – Alexander Friedmann, Georges Lemaître, Howard P. Robertson, and Arthur Geoffrey Walker – is variously grouped as Friedmann, Friedmann–Robertson–Walker (FRW), Robertson–Walker (RW), or Friedmann–Lemaître (FL).
-When combined with Einstein's field equations, the metric gives the Friedmann equation, which has been developed into the Standard Model of modern cosmology and further developed into the Lambda-CDM model.
+When combined with Einstein's field equations, the metric gives the Friedmann equations, which have been developed into the Standard Model of modern cosmology and further developed into the Lambda-CDM model.

 Concept

-The metric is a consequence of assuming that the mass in the universe has constant density – homogeneity – and is the same in all directions – isotropy.
+The metric is a consequence of assuming that the mass in the universe has constant density – homogeneity – and is the same in all directions – isotropy, the two conditions are known as the cosmological principle.
+Without the principle, a metric would need to be extracted from astronomical data, which may not be possible.
 Assuming isotropy alone is sufficient to reduce the possible motions of mass in the universe to radial velocity variations.
-The Copernican principle, that our observation point in the universe is equivalent to every other point, combined with isotropy, ensures homogeneity.
-Without the principle, a metric would need to be extracted from astronomical data, which may not be possible.
 Direct observation of stars has shown their velocities to be dominated by radial recession, validating these assumptions for cosmological models.

 To measure distances in this space, that is to define a metric, we can compare the positions of two points in space, moving along with their local radial velocity of mass.
 Such points can be thought of as ideal galaxies.
 Each galaxy can be given a clock to track local time, with the clocks synchronized by imagining the radial velocities run backwards until the clocks coincide in space.
 The equivalence principle applied to each galaxy means distance measurements can be made using special relativity locally.
 So a distance $d\tau$ can be related to the local time t and the coordinates: